cristian2420/breast_cancer_recurrence_classifier_Project/README.md

 As stated in the section above, the goals of this project are
 - 1. Develop the breast cancer classifier model from PNAS paper using the PNAS breast cancer and normal datasets.
 - 2. Develop the breast cancer recurrence classifier model from PNAS paper using the PNAS breast cancer dataset.
-- 3. Validate the above models using the validation datasets.
+- 3. (Optional) Try to apply the above models to the "validation" datasets.
+(Note: we do not expect a high performance of most models in the "validation" datasets.)

 ## PNAS Samples and Data
 ### Raw Data